googleprodkernel/asi/content/_index.md

 More recent iterations include documentation patches that might be illustrative.
 {{< /callout >}}

-The basic idea of ASI is to introduce a new kernel address sapce that doesn't contain any user data (userspace process memory or KVM guest memory).
+The basic idea of ASI is to introduce a new kernel address space that doesn't contain any user data (userspace process memory or KVM guest memory).
 This new address space is called the **nonsensitive** address space; other than having user data unmapped it's exactly the same as the normal kernel address space,